kktse/kktse.github.io/_posts/2019-11-27-science-of-motorsport-review.markdown

 # Perceptual Training
 A differentiating factor between experts and non-experts is their ability to process sports specific information.
-Unlike an aircraft pilots who relies on flight instruments over their senses, the racing driver must integrate perceptual information to plan and control the racing vehicle.
+Unlike an aircraft pilot who relies on flight instruments over their senses, the racing driver must integrate perceptual information to plan and control the racing vehicle.